 Challenges of Shift Left

-Another risk of the Shift Left process is the possibility that new bottlenecks will arise and need to be addressed.
+Another risk of shifting left is the possibility that new bottlenecks will arise and need to be addressed.
 Whenever you change processes, unintended results and externalities may occur.
 This doesn’t mean that the new process is broken, just requires more tweaking.

-Everyone involved in the process must understand and buy-in to the adoption of Shift Left.
+Everyone involved in the process must understand and buy into shifting left.
 This means understanding the functional and organizational requirements, the planning strategy, the timeline, test plans, and more.

 Everyone involved in adjusting processes and trialing software tools should report their findings at regularly scheduled meetings (and more frequently when necessary).
 Any issues, along with an analysis and resolution, should be recorded.
 This will create an information base for future development.